sheaksadi/IP-student-portal/README.md

 # IP Student Portal
-This is an open-source student portal built as a project for the course Internet Programming at Ahsanullah University (AUB).
+This is an open-source student portal built as a project for the course Internet Programming.
 The portal is designed to be a web-based application that provides a platform for students to manage their academic activities, such as viewing their course schedule, checking their grades, and communicating with their teachers.

 ## Features